What do religious expression, goodwill, friendship, and romance all share in common?

 We live in a world where presents and gifts of love and appreciation are few and far between.
 How often do you show those you love just how much love you have for them?
 “Oh, but they already know.
 I don’t need to tell them“.
 OK, well how often do you show them?
 “Look, I’m busy!”
 OK, but when do you stop being busy and take care of yourself as well?
 “Well…”

 In this 150km/h paced life we rarely make the time to do what really matters: to love wholly, fully and daily.
-Before we know it, time is running out and those we care for begin to slip away, or die without warning.
+Before we know it, time is running out and those we care for begin to slip away or die without warning.

 Below you will find 6 tried and tested ways that I have found to be profoundly beneficial for expressing sincere love towards others, and towards ourselves.

-3 Daily Ways To Show Sincere Love To Others
+How to Show Sincere Love to Others

 These 3 exercises can be performed in only a matter of minutes, sometimes even seconds.
 They’re not a lot to ask from us, and don’t take anything away from the tight schedules of daily life.
 Just imagine the feelings of sincere love you will transmit to those you care for, and how appreciated and nurtured they will feel as a result.
 What gift can be better than that?